proxima-tools/proxima-tools.github.io/index.md

  -  A fully modeled process enactment module.
  -  A process simulation and optimization module, with the ability to rewrite the process.
  -  The catalogue of inconsistency patterns and the catalogue of management patterns is fully extensible.

-We are gradually migrating the source code.
-The first public release (0.2.0) is tentatively scheduled for Q1/2021.